odewahn/prompter/docs/concepts.md

-# Quickstart
+# Understanding Prompter

-[Prompter](https://github.com/odewahn/prompter) is a development that provides both a REPL and a GUI that allows you to tool for apply prompt templates to content.
+Prompter is a tool for applying Large Language Model (LLM) prompts to content at scale.
+It provides both a command-line REPL interface and a GUI for managing the workflow of:

-- block: chunks of text of any size.
-The goal of prompter is to get all blocks in a work to be smaller than the context window for LLM models
-- group: sets of blocks that are created during actions like loading, transforming, or squashing other blocks.
-You can give a group a meaningfule name by supplying a `--group_tag` in the command that is creting it.
-Otherwise prompter will generate a random name for you.
-- current group: the set of blocks that are the result of the most recent operation

-Most prompter workflows look something like this:
+1. Loading content from various sources
+2. Processing that content into LLM-friendly chunks
+3. Applying prompts systematically
+4. Managing and storing the results

+## Core Concepts

+Before diving in, it's important to understand these key concepts:

+### Blocks
+A block is a chunk of text that can be processed by an LLM.
+Blocks are the fundamental unit in Prompter:
+- They must fit within an LLM's context window (typically 8K tokens)
+- Can be in various formats (HTML, Markdown, plain text)
+- Have metadata like IDs and tags for tracking

+### Groups
+Groups are collections of related blocks:
+- Created when you load, transform, or combine blocks
+- Have a unique tag for identification (auto-generated or user-specified)
+- Only one group is "active" at a time (the current group)

+### Workflow
+A typical Prompter workflow follows these steps:

-- Load content into a SQLite database
+1. **Load** content into the SQLite database
-- Convert the content into a format approriate for use with an LLM (e.g., epub => markdown)
-- Break the content into smaller blocks that can fit within the context window of most LLMs (currently 8000 tokens).
-Most books or courses will be 200,000 tokens or more, so they require some degree of pre-processing.
-- Apply prompt templates (both task and persona) and metadata the blocks and sending them to the LLM for completion
+2. **Transform** content into LLM-friendly format (e.g., HTML → Markdown)
+3. **Split** content into appropriate block sizes
+4. **Apply** prompts (tasks + personas) to blocks
-- Store and manage the results as new blocks
+5. **Manage** the results as new blocks

 Commands in prompter have a basic syntax that consists of a command name and a set of arguments that follow typical command line format.
 For example, completing a prompt looks like this: